 Water kefir is a pleasantly fizzy and sweet drink, that is more soda-pop-like than kombucha.
 Learn everything you need to know about how to make water kefir.

 Water kefir is MUCH easier to make than kombucha.

-I have to say that the hardest part about making water kefir was getting my hands on the water kefir grains.
+The hardest part about making water kefir was getting my hands on the water kefir grains.
 They don’t reproduce as much as milk kefir or kombucha does.
-And most online sellers were in the USA.
-In the end I got them through a contact of a friend, who gave them to my mom, who finally brought them to me.
+In the end I got them through a friend of a friend, who gave them to my mom, who finally brought them to me.

 Water kefir basics:

-2. Water kefir basically needs to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
+- Water kefir needs to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
 You cannot use high fructose sweeteners (agave, rice syrup) or other sugar substitutes.
 However, here is how you can culture low sugar water kefir.

-- Water kefir can be stored in the fridge for up to three weeks in a fresh culturing solution, but it is best to only store it for 1 week before finishing off the fermentation at room temperature.
+- Water kefir can be stored in the fridge for up to three weeks in a fresh culturing solution.

 - 3 tbsp water kefir grains